grame-cncm/faustdoc/src/tutorials/rnbo.md

 @param({min: -96.0, max: 0.0, step: 0.1}) volume = 0.0;
 ```

-Next the declaration of the DSP structure using the `@state` decorator, creating a state that persists across the lifetime of the codebox object.
-Scalar and arrays with the proper type are created:
+Next the DSP structure is declared using the `@state` decorator, creating a state that persists across the lifetime of the codebox object.
+Scalar and array fields with the proper type are created:

 ```
 // Fields